Takuhatsu/oxcryptopunks-image-generator/README.md

 7. When all the types of character are generated, we copy/paste images to ./output/images folder and metadata to ./output/metadata folder.

+8. `generateOverallStatistic.js` will read the `metadata` folder and write a new _JSON_ file called `overallStatistic.json` with information about how many times each layer was used.

 ## Chapter 7: _Composite image_ ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/composite.png "composite")

 When we generate 10,000 images, we want to create a composite image from them.
 Use `buildComposite.js` for this.
 Take a closer look at the `const row` from `config.js` - the row variable should store the number of images we want in each row.
 If we talk about a 10,000-image collection, then we want 100 images in one row, as 100x100 = 10,000.
 The `buildComposite.js` script reads the images variable from `config.js` as an input.
 The complete composite will be saved at the core directory with all the code files as `oxpunks.png`.